 By understanding the difference between the two and responding thoroughly and promptly, you improve your chances of approval.
 And with professional legal support, you can take the guesswork out of your response.

-If you’ve received a request for initial evidence or request for evidence and aren’t sure what to do next, contact our office.
+If you’ve received a request for initial evidence or request for evidence and aren’t sure what to do next, contact our office online or call us at 786-678-8587.
 We’re here to help you respond confidently and keep your immigration process on track.